cseHdz/Linux_Server/README.md

 2. Login to the database `psql -d catalog`
 3. Add new users *www-data* and *www* to ensure psycop2g compatibility `createuser username`
 4. Grant permissions to new user for CRUD operations
-   - `GRANT SELECT, INSERT, DELETE,UPDATE ON category to "www-data";`
+   - `GRANT SELECT, INSERT, DELETE, UPDATE ON category to "www-data";`
-   - `GRANT SELECT, INSERT, DELETE,UPDATE ON category to "www";`
+   - `GRANT SELECT, INSERT, DELETE, UPDATE ON category to "www";`
 5. Exit the database with `\q`

 ### 5. WSGI Setup